+The expert panel defined remission as having a blood sugar level below the established threshold for a diabetes diagnosis for at least three months without taking diabetes medication.
 Researchers from UCLA tracked 1 men and women with type 2 diabetes who had attended the Pritikin Longevity Center, where they learned and adopted healthy Pritikin eating and fitness habits.
-Fasting can be a practical way to lose weight because it's fairly simple, but it's not a conventional treatment for type 2 diabetes.
-Both studies found that nearly half of the people who participated reversed diabetes and kept their blood glucose close to the normal range for at least 6 months to a year.
+Fasting can be a practical way to lose weight, but it is not a conventional treatment for type 2 diabetes.
+Both studies found that nearly half of the participants reversed their diabetes and kept their blood glucose close to the normal range for at least 6 months to a year.